WueNet/md_meeting/Rmarkdown/test/testfile.md

 1. You should have a working version of RStudio (From within RStudio, go to Help &gt; Check for Updates to install newer version of RStudio (if available).)
 2. Install and load Rmarkdown with `install.packages("Rmarkdown")` and `library(rmarkdown)`
 3. You will be asked to give some information, that information will show up in your YAML header (which is some kind of human readable non-markup format)
     -   Important: the header can tell `render()` what to output –&gt;
         html for example
+4. Toggle the visual mode if you want.

 ## Basics